MrFlyingPizza/cmpt-125-adt-assignment-summer-2020/README.md

    `Vec_stack`.
 Do enough testing to ensure that your implementation is correct.

+   Source code readability matters!
+We want to see perfect indentation and use of whitespace, sensible names for variables, and good use of appropriate C++ features.

 2. Your other implementation should be called `List_stack`, and it should be implemented using a linked list that you create by hand.
 Put that class into the file [adt_list.cpp](adt_list.cpp). `List_stack` should have a